AgnostiqHQ/covalent-awslambda-plugin/README.md

 for this plugin.

 ## 4. Required AWS Resources
 In order for workflows to leverage this executor, users must ensure that all the necessary IAM permissions are properly setup and configured.
-This executor uses the [S3](https://aws.amazon.com/s3/) and [AWS Lambda](https://aws.amazon.com/lambda/) services to execute an electron, thus the required IAM role and policies must be configured correctly.
+This executor uses the [S3](https://aws.amazon.com/s3/) and [AWS Lambda](https://aws.amazon.com/lambda/) services to execute an electron, thus the required IAM roles and policies must be configured correctly.
 Precisely, the following resources are needed for the executor to run any dispatched electrons properly.

 | Resource     | Config Name      | Description |
 | ------------ | ---------------- | ----------- |